 How to Turn On Voice Isolation on iPhone

-2. When the Control Center opens, tap on the Mic Mode.
+2. Tap the Mic Mode.

 3. On the Menu that appears, select Voice Isolation.
 This will immediately activate the Voice Isolation feature on your iPhone.